radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
+See NEWS.md for updates.

+## Test environments

+* macOS, R 4.2.2
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version is have added a feature to the shiny interface to create screenshots of application settings.
 See NEWS.md.

 ## Test environments